spamemail2134412-ship-it/TWW_Templar/README.md

   - Paste the URL in the text box and configure however you want.

   What executor do I use?:
-  - A level 8 executor is recommended or the script may not work, use Velocity or Volcano.
-Both are free.
+  - A level 8 executor is recommended or the script may not work, use Bunni.lol as a free alternative, or Potassium as a paid option (Best value).
   - Executor compatability can be tested on first script startup, or by accessing settings.
 (Lacking setthreadidentity or request is considered script breaking)

   Features: